gandhi120/BlinkitClone/README.md

-A fully functional Blinkit clone built with **React Native** **Redux toolkit** and **typescript**.
+A fully functional Blinkit clone built with **React Native** and **Fastyfy**.
 This project simulates a grocery delivery app, showcasing key features like product browsing, cart management, and order tracking.

 🌟 **Key Features**
 🛒 **Product Listing & Search:** Browse and search for products from various categories.